malev/yav/README.md

 ACK
 ---
 You need to install ack first on your machine.
 If you have an Ubuntu distro you can do:
-> sudo apt-get install ack-grep
+> sudo apt-get install ack